top of page

 They have a bottle shop area made simply from scaffolding boards and pipes.
 The Flock Box mixed case was very popular when we visited.
 We brought a few home with us.

-Wooden shelves filled with various beer bottles, boxes, and jars in a cozy store.
+Wooden shelves filled with various beer bottles, boxes, and jars in the cozy store ion black sheep brewery.
 A small chalkboard reads "The Flock, £15.00".

-Brewed for the brand's 25th birthday, the limited edition 8.5% abv Legacy 25 is the only beer Black Sheep currently has in 75cl sharing bottles.
+Brewed for the brand's 25th birthday, the limited edition 8.5% abv Legacy 25 was the only beer Black Sheep sold in 75cl sharing bottles and we took one of them home with us.

-The bottled black IPA, Cry Wolf, is a 5% ABV brew that you can also find in Tesco supermarkets.
+The bottled black IPA, Cry Wolf, was a 5% ABV brew that was also sold in Tesco supermarkets.
 Brewed with black malt, chocolate malt and flaked oats, it is made with North American hops Cascade, Columbus, Citra, and Chinook.
+One of them went home with us too.

-You can also find a premium, small-batch craft lager, 54 Degrees North, a 4.5% ABV premium Helles-style lager named after the line of latitude that passes through Yorkshire and the town of Masham.
+We also scored some of the now sold out premium, small-batch craft lager, 54 Degrees North, a 4.5% ABV premium Helles-style lager named after the line of latitude that passes through Yorkshire and the town of Masham.

-For all those Lord of the Rings nerds, Shapeless Malice is a full-bodied and complex stout coming in at a whopping 7.2% and part of the 5 Barrel Project, Black Sheep’s craft brewing arm.
-The beers are brewed on a 5-barrel pilot kit in limited editions.
+For all those Lord of the Rings nerds, Shapeless Malice was a full-bodied and complex stout coming in at a whopping 7.2% and part of the 5 Barrel Project, Black Sheep’s craft brewing arm.
+The beers are brewed on a 5-barrel pilot kit in limited editions and are now sold out.
+If you want a good range of their current beers delivered to you, then why not check out their beer packs.

-Cans of "5 Barrel Project" beer labeled "Shapeless Malice" on a wooden shelf, priced at £4.20.
+Cans of "5 Barrel Project" Black sheep brewery beer labeled "Shapeless Malice" on a wooden shelf, priced at £4.20.
 Industrial setting in the background.

 There's a range of branded glassware that we found to be very well made and sturdy.

 Hand holding a tall glass with "54" and map design.
-A shelf with glasses in the background.
+A shelf with glasses in the background inside the shop at the black sheep brewery.
 Chalkboard sign displaying beer-related text.

-Four clear glasses with "Bobby Horn's Cider" and "Black Sheep" logos in green and yellow, on a wooden shelf backdrop.
+Four clear glasses with "Bobby Horn's Cider" and "Black Sheep Brewery" logos in green and yellow, on a wooden shelf backdrop.

-It's not all beer, they also stock their gin, costing £43 and with a blend of 14 botanicals and a dash of malt barley and hops.
-Their small batch vodka, at £41.50, is single shot distilled in a copper alembic still over an open flame.
+It's not all beer, they also stock their Black Sheep Yorkshire Dry Gin, costing £43 and with a blend of 14 botanicals and a dash of malt barley and hops.
+Their small batch Black Sheep Premium Dry Vodka, at £41.50, is single shot distilled in a copper alembic still over an open flame.

-Clear gin bottle labeled "Black Sheep" on a wooden bar in a cozy, lamp-lit room with a window view.
+Clear gin bottle labeled "Black Sheep" with an image of a rams head and text about the black sheep brewery, on a wooden bar in a cozy, lamp-lit room with a window view.
 Warm and inviting atmosphere.

 But there's more than drink on sale here.
 The bright retail space has something for everyone.

-Shop interior with Easter-themed gifts on a table, wooden floor, a man behind the counter, and a white brick wall with hanging clothes.
+Shop interior inside black sheep brewery with Easter-themed gifts on a table, wooden floor, a man behind the counter, and a white brick wall with hanging clothes.

 The store sells a range of clothing, with some great cycling tops, ideal for all those two-wheeled warriors tackling the Dales.
 They even came with a free pair of socks.
 The area is known for its scenic and challenging routes, including climbs such as Buttertubs Pass and Fleet Moss, which have been featured in the Tour de France and other professional cycling events.

-Black cycling jersey with "Black Sheep" text on a hanger in a clothing store.
+Black cycling jersey with "Black Sheep" text and the black sheep brewery ram head logo on a hanger in a clothing store.
 Background shows wooden floor and other hanging shirts.

 There is a range of quality ceramics too and this jug certainly took my eye, and the tea towel featuring the brewing process is now proudly displayed in my kitchen.

-Hand holds a large ceramic mug with a ram's head design in a store.
+Hand holds a large ceramic mug with the ram's head design of the black sheep brewery logo in a store.
 Wooden floor, shelves with gifts in the background.
 Cozy atmosphere.

-Hanging white towel illustrating the Black Sheep Brewing Process.
+Hanging white tea towel illustrating the Black Sheep Brewery brewing Process.
 Black text and illustrations on wooden hanger in a store setting.

 There are also books from local literary legends such as James Herriot.
 The TV series All Creatures Great and Small, produced by Playground, has global reach and, in the United States, where the show is broadcast on PBS, the first series averaged more than 10 million viewers over its run.
 I've certainly watched it in Denmark and Japan.
-It definitely showcases the stunning countryside.
+It definitely showcases the stunning countryside and I'm a big fan.

-Books on a wooden shelf, including "All Creatures Great and Small" by James Herriot.
+Books on a wooden shelf, in the shop at black sheep brewery, including "All Creatures Great and Small" by James Herriot.
 Covers are white and blue.
 Cozy, library vibe.

-Shop display with mugs, blankets, and woven items on a rustic wooden table.
+Shop display in the black sheep brewery with mugs, blankets, and woven items on a rustic wooden table.
 Shelves hold more mugs and items against a wood-paneled wall.
 Cozy ambiance.

 In conclusion